unknown-nlp/unknown-nlp.github.io/_posts/2024-07-23-pyspark---how-to-preprocess-large-scale-data-with-python.md

 ---

 **논문 정보**

 - **Date**: 2024-07-23
 - **Reviewer**: 준원 장
 - **Property**: spark

-[//]: # (table_of_contents is not supported)
+[//]: # "table_of_contents is not supported"

 ## 0. Prerequisites For Practice

 - Spark runs on Java 8, 11, or 17.

   -

 - Install Apache Spark (Framework that powered the pyspark)

   -

   - Latest Version의 Pre-built for Apache Hadoop 3.3 and later download

 - Spark runs on Python 3.7+